google/highway/g3doc/quick_reference.md

 `N` is target-dependent and not directly user-specified.
 The actual lane count may not be known at compile time, but can be obtained via `Lanes(d)`.
 Use this value, which is potentially different from `N`, to increment loop counters etc.
+Note that `Lanes(d)` could potentially change at runtime, upon user request via special CPU instructions.
+Thus we discourage caching the result; it is typically used inside a function or basic block.

 The actual lane count is guaranteed to be a power of two, even on SVE hardware where vectors can be a multiple of 128 bits (there, the extra lanes remain